Subliminal Probing for Private Information via EEG-Based BCI Devices: Related Work

 \section{Related Work}

-In this section, we overview existing literature on neuroscientific aspects of security-relevant applications.
+In this section, we overview existing literature on neuroscientific aspects of security-relevant applications of EEG.

-{\bf Authentication } The use of human ability to recognize and remember faces over a long period of time has been used to explore a new method of authentication using the identification of familiar faces within a grid of images \cite{passfaces}.
-It has been found that this method could relieve users of the need to memorize word-based passwords, and instead rely on the natural ability to remember faces.
-Even along a timespan of several months, this study shows that users were able to retain memory of their passfaces and correctly authenticate themselves.
-The use of commodity BCI devices has also incorporated another notion of passfaces \cite{dunphy2008gaze}.
-Instead of manually choosing the correct faces out of a grid of images, eyetrackers were used, which consider a 0.5 second fixation on a face as a selection of it.
-Such uses of facial recognition are used in real-world situations, as in a security verification for Facebook users, which requires people to identify friends in tagged photos~\cite{FBauth}.
-Thus, any information about which faces are familiar to a person can be considered vulnerable information.
-As our experiment demonstrates that facial recognition can be picked up through subliminal presentation of stimuli, this poses a threat to such security features that involve identifying familiar faces.
+\myparagraph{Recognizing faces for authentication} Any information about faces familiar to a user should be considered vulnerable private information as it is already being used for security purposes.
+The human ability to recognize and remember faces over extended periods of time has been utilized as a method of authentication in which the user identifies familiar faces within a grid of images~\cite{passfaces}.
+This method was shown to relieve users of the need to memorize word-based passwords, and instead rely on the natural ability to remember faces, even along a timespan of several months.
+The idea of Passfaces was further extended by the use of commodity BCI devices~\cite{dunphy2008gaze}.
+Instead of manually choosing the correct faces out of a grid of images, the authors used eye trackers and considered a 0.5 second fixation on a face as a selection of it.
+Other applications of facial recognition are used in real-world situations, for instance security verification for Facebook users, which requires one to identify their friends in tagged photos~\cite{FBauth}.
+On a similar note of using subliminal knowledge in a security context, Bojinov et al. proposed using \emph{implicit learning} to implement coercion-resistant passwords for user authentication~\cite{Bojinov:2012:NMC:2362793.2362826}.
+As our experiments demonstrate, facial recognition can be detected through subliminal presentation of the stimuli, which poses a threat to such any such security features that rely on users identifying familiar faces.

-Bojinov et al. use \emph{implicit learning} to train coercion-resistant passwords to users \cite{Bojinov:2012:NMC:2362793.2362826}.
-Through repeated execution of specific tasks the user learns behavioral patterns without being aware of what these patterns are.
-While the user is unable to tell about these patterns a computer system can validate if the user subconsciously 'knows' these patterns.